afinetooth/unity/README.md

 * Adds a new collection object to your projects, UnityCollection.
 * Supports construction of form elements with standard Rails FormHelpers and FormOptionsHelpers.
-* Provides an instance method of UnityCollection---closest_to(value)---for selecting the most appropriate value in the new unit system.
+* Provides an instance method of UnityCollection--closest_to--for selecting the most appropriate value in the new unit system.

 ## Tutorial